 How To Sell On eBay For Beginners [The Definitive Guide]

-A lot has happened in 26 years.
+A lot has happened in those 27 years.
 With technological advances taking trillions of dollars off the streets and into the digital space, ecommerce has exploded.
-And going into 2021 with the COVID-19 pandemic keeping us indoors, the ability to buy online has never been more essential.
+These days, the ability to buy online has never been more essential.

 With a wealth of tools now available to beginners, it’s difficult to know where to start and how to get the best out of the eBay platform.

 What are the basics of a successful eBay store today, how do you optimize them, and what can you leave for later?